Follow TV Tropes

 Parasyte: The Grey is a 2024 Sci-Fi Horror drama series directed and written (scripts) by Yeon Sang-ho (Train to Busan), based on the Parasyte manga by Hitoshi Iwaaki.
 It stars Jeon So-nee, Koo Kyo-hwan and Lee Jung-hyun.
 Netflix released it worldwide on April 5, 2024 with six episodes.

-It takes places in South Korea where a silent invasion is taking place, consisting of parasitic worm-like creatures.
-One of them tries to infect Jeong Su-in, but it did not work and part of her brain survives the attempt.
-Jeong shares her body with a parasite named Heidi.
-Jeong teams up with Seol Kang-woo, a gangster who's looking for the whereabouts of his sisters, Seol Jin-hee and Seol Kyung-hee.
-Both were missing during the appearance of the parasites.
+All around the world, a silent invasion is taking place, consisting of parasitic worm-like creatures that take over human bodies with the purpose of eating human flesh.
+One of them tries to infect a young South Korean woman named Jeong Su-in, but due to extenuating circumstances, it does not work and part of her brain survives the attempted takeover.
+Now Su-in is sharing her body with a parasite.
+Along the way, they team up with Seol Kang-woo, a gangster looking for the whereabouts of his sisters, Seol Jin-hee and Seol Kyung-hee, both of whom have gone missing during the appearance of the parasites.

 Parasyte: The Grey contains examples of: